 So just follow the steps below and disable this feature quickly.

-Step-1: First, You have to open Power Option, so type power option in the search box from Start, and then click Power & Sleep settings.
+Step-1: First, You have to open Power Options, so type Control Panel in the search box from Start, and then click Control Panel.

-Step-2: After that, click Choose what the power button does.
+Step-4: After that, click Choose what the power buttons do.

 Method 2 – Disable High Startup Impact Apps